 Insulation is a crucial element when building a bushcraft survival shelter.
 It helps to retain body heat and keeps the shelter warm, even in harsh weather conditions.
 To add insulation, you can fill the shelter’s frame with debris, such as dried leaves or pine branches.

 This insulation layer prevents the ground from drawing away heat and protects against cold temperatures.
-By paying attention to these finishing touches and insulation techniques, your bushcraft survival shelter will provide warmth and comfort during your wilderness adventures.
+Your bushcraft survival shelter will provide warmth and comfort during your wilderness adventures by paying attention to these finishing touches and insulation techniques.

 Different Types of Bushcraft Survival Shelters